Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ---

+## SaaS

+SaaS refers to a set of Contrast UI environments hosted in AWS.
+Updates are pushed to SaaS as desired.

+---

 ## Scope

-A method **scope** can be defined for a *rule*.
-When an application's execution leaves the scope defined for a *rule*, the *engine* will check the conditions of the *rule* as defined by its *events* to determine if a *trace* should be generated.
+A method **scope** can be defined for a **rule**.
+When an application's execution leaves the scope defined for a *rule*, the *engine* will check the conditions of the rule as defined by its **events** to determine if a trace should be generated.

 ---

 ## Security Control

-A **security control** is a security mechanism that does something to make input data safe, such as validate input, encode output, check for data level authorization, etc. Security Controls that don't specifically look at data to make a security check, such as validating whether a user is authorized to invoke a particular method, are simply defined as *events*, which can be monitored by a *rule*.
+A **security control** is a security mechanism that does something to make input data safe, such as validate input, encode output, check for data level authorization, etc. Security Controls that don't specifically look at data to make a security check, such as validating whether a user is authorized to invoke a particular method, are simply defined as **events**, which can be monitored by a **rule**.

 ---